addiks/einsicht/README.md

 And instead of taking gedit, suppressing half of the functionality (tabs) and adding other functionality that gedit was never designed for, I decided to just build my own minimalist editor.
+I've also looked at kate (too overloaded with unwanted TU: tabs) and kwrite (no extension support).